authelia/authelia/README.md

 address.
 * Access restriction after too many authentication attempts.
 * Session management using Redis key/value store.
+* User-defined access control per subdomain and resource.

 ## Deployment

 If you don't have any LDAP and/or nginx setup yet, I advise you to follow the [Getting Started](#Getting-started) section.
-That way, you can test it right away without even configure anything.
+That way, you can test it right away without even configuring anything.

-Otherwise here are the available steps to deploy **Authelia** on your machine given your configuration file is **/path/to/your/config.yml**.
+Otherwise, here are the available steps to deploy **Authelia** on your machine given your configuration file is **/path/to/your/config.yml**.
 Note that you can create your own the configuration file from [config.template.yml] at the root of the repo.